vimaec/Math3D/README.md

 desktop applications as well as exporters, importers, and plug-ins for various tools such as Unity, 3ds Max, Revit, and more.

-The foundation of all computational geometry are a common set of algorithms and data strctures that include vectors, quaternions, matrices, rays, lines, bounding boxes and other structures.
+The foundation of computational geometry is a common set of algorithms and data strctures that include vectors, quaternions, matrices, rays, lines, bounding boxes and other structures.

-Ideally, we would have reused an open-source library, and have tried several different libraries before settling on managing our own.
-See the Appendix for a list of related libraries, and some of the rationale for not using them.
+Ideally, we would have reused an open-source library, and have tried several different libraries before settling on writing and maintaining our own.
+See the Appendix for a list of related libraries.

-This library has a very similar API to System.Numerics and supports many of the same functions and signatures, plus a lot more.

 ## Design Goals

-Our design goals were in order:
+In rough order, the Math3D design goals are:

 1. Portability
 	* The library must be pure C#
 	* No unsafe code
 	* Fixed binary layout of structs in memory
 	* Double and Single precision implementation of most structures
-2. Robust
+2. Robustness
 	* Functions are well covered by unit tests
 	* Functions are easily read and understood
 3. Ease of Use